De Minimis Ending: What You Need to Know About New Customs Processing

 Moving inventory to US warehouses

-Smart brands are moving products into US warehouses to avoid per-package duties.
-Instead of shipping direct from overseas, they're importing in bulk then shipping domestically.
+Congressional Research Service reports indicate that brands are moving products into US warehouses to avoid per-package duties.
+Instead of shipping direct from overseas, businesses are importing in bulk then shipping domestically.

 Returns become much more expensive